Graduate Studies

 3 hours lecture; one term; half course.
 [CEE 9642 Course Outline]

-CEE 9675 - Modeling and Simulation of Wastewater Processes
+CEE 9675 - Modeling and Simulation of Wastewater Systems

 The course consists of an overview of state-of-the-art modeling and simulation approaches of wastewater systems.
 In this course students will be introduced to fundamental biological, chemical and physical process modeling concepts for the removal of water pollutants.
 Students will model different unit processes to elucidate the functioning of processes and communicate knowledge about the performance of the system and recognize limitations and uncertainty of the models.
 Students will acquire hands-on experience with simulation methods supported with state-of-the-art software(s) that include both commercial and open source, model-based design, optimization, and control of wastewater processes.